Updated March 13, 2023

 Though Blockchain is not so matured enough in the industry, it is still going to cause disruption in the market.

-- If you’re a developer who has started career recently then it is good to get a certification in Blockchain platform like Hyper Ledger.
+- If you’re a developer who has started a career recently, then it is good to get a certification in a Blockchain platform like Hyper Ledger.

 Blockchain will have career opportunities in banking, cryptography, economics, e-commerce, etc.

-Thus, Blockchain is a gem and jewel in the platform of storing, validating, authorizing and transacting online in this world where the final and biggest question is on the question on trust!
+Thus, Blockchain is a gem and jewel in the platform of storing, validating, authorizing, and transacting online in this world where the final and biggest question is on the question of trust.

-This has been a guide to What is Blockchain Technology.
-Here we discussed the Basic Concept, Required Skills and Advantages of Blockchain Technology.
+This has been a guide to What is Blockchain Technology?
+Here we discuss the concept, required skills, and advantages of Blockchain Technology.
 You can also go through our other suggested articles to learn more –